testdrivenio/cache-django-view/ReadMe.md

 Since we're using a classed based view in this example, we can't put the decorator directly on the class.
 An option is to put it on an overridden `dispatch` method, or as we do here, use the `method_decorator` and specify `dispatch` (as the method to be decorated) for the name argument.

-The cache in this example sets a timeout of 5 minutes on the cache.
+The cache in this example sets a timeout of 5 minutes for the cache.

 If we now go to [http://127.0.0.1:8000](http://127.0.0.1:8000) in our browser, the first request will take 2 seconds.
 If we then press the "Get new data button", we get the results instantly.
-Also now we see that the time on the page stays the same.
+Also now we see that the time on the page stays the same between each load.

 As an option to use the decorator in `apicalls/views.py` we can apply the caching in `apicalls/urls.py`.
 Remove the three lines of code we added to views and edit the `apicalls/urls.py` to look like this.